All Episodes

 All we can do is guess.

-I don't think anything has.
+I don't think anything happened.

-How long have we been flying jets?
+How long have we been flying jets, ladies and gentlemen?

 How long have we been launching space shuttles and rockets and so forth?

-Many, many moons, and during those years, we've had scientists tell us that we're in the midst of global cooling.
+And during those years, we've had scientists tell us that we're in the midst of global cooling.

 We've got a new ice age coming, now global warming.

-and uh and and now it's it's all of the CO2 that's uh part of the exhaust from jet engines, supposedly uh causing global warming, and yet I don't see any of the scaremongers telling us we need to stop flying.
+And now it's all of the CO2 that's part of the exhaust from jet engines supposedly causing global warming.

 They wouldn't be able to get around to go to their vacations if that were the case.